nicolemmcbride/A-Fresh-Kitchen-way-to-combat-Mexico-diabetes-burden/README.md

 Noncommunicable diseases are the leading causes of disability in Mexico, specifically, diabetes.
 Creating change in the diabetic culture will take time, however, targeting the restaurant capital market can be a way to start.
 [Fresh Kitchen](https://www.eatfreshkitchen.com/) is an amazingly delicious and nutritious healthy fast-food chain in Florida that delivers hormone free, fresh food “as quick as you can point”.
 By identifying the density of diabetes and population in Mexico, Fresh Kitchen will have strategic locations of where to build their restaurants to help counter the rising diabetes rates.
 After obtaining an understanding of the demographics and health conditions of the 31 federal states of Mexico using Google Sheets and Tableau, 5 states that had the highest density of obesity prevalence and diabetes deaths per capita were identified: Campeche, Durango, Chihuahua, Jalisco, Nayarit.

-To dig deeper into this project, please see the data and presentation slides within this repository.
+To dig deeper into this project, please review the data and [final presentation](https://github.com/nicolemmcbride/Nutritious-meals-as-a-way-to-combat-Mexico-diabetes-burden/blob/main/Final%20Presentation%20of%20Results.pdf).

 ### Design
 By identifying the density of diabetes and obesity in Mexico, Fresh Kitchen will have strategic locations of where to build their restaurants to counter the rising diabetes rates.